 - City Science participant

-Today’s City Science evolved from a previous professional development effort with SFUSD of the same name, last offered in 2003.
+City Science evolved from a previous professional development effort with SFUSD of the same name, last offered in 2003.
 From 2007-2011 City Science was funded by Howard Hughes Medical Institute, helping SEP to reestablish this highly regarded professional development program that has demonstrated positive effects on science teaching and learning in SFUSD.
-Since 2012 City Science is funded by the Gordon and Betty Moore Foundation and is extended into the classroom with the new City Science Curriculum Support (CS2) partnership program.
+From 2012-2013 City Science was funded by the Gordon and Betty Moore Foundation and was extended into the classroom with City Science Curriculum Support (CS2) partnership program.

 Collaboratively designed and taught by scientists and educators, City Science course content is organized to aid in the articulation of standards and teaching of the SFUSD adopted FOSS science instructional materials in each of the elementary grades (K-5), while supporting adult content learning.